-We measure stock-based awards granted to employees and directors based on their fair value on the date of the grant and recognize compensation expense for those awards over the requisite service period, which is generally the vesting period of the respective award.
-We have to date only issued stock-based awards with service-based vesting conditions and record the expense for these awards using the straight-line method.
+We issue stock-based awards to employees, directors, consultants and non-employees in the form of stock options and restricted stock units.
+We measure such stock-based awards in accordance with ASC 718, Compensation - Stock Compensation, which requires all stock-based awards to be recognized in the consolidated statements of operations and comprehensive loss based on their fair value on the date of the grant and the related compensation expense for those awards is recognized over the requisite service period, which is generally the vesting period of the respective award.
+We have, to date, only issued stock-based awards with service-based vesting conditions and record the expense for these awards using the straight-line method.
 The fair value of each stock option grant is estimated on the date of grant using the Black-Scholes option-pricing model, which requires inputs based on certain subjective assumptions, including the expected stock price volatility, the expected term of the option, the risk-free interest rate for a period that approximates the expected term of the option, and our expected dividend yield.
 See Note 9 to our consolidated financial statements appearing elsewhere in this Quarterly Report for more information.
 Forfeitures are accounted for as they occur.
 The fair value of each stock-based award is estimated on the date of grant based on the fair value of our common stock on that same date.